Membership questions? Log in issues? Email info@brewersassociation.org

 Although, last year the chocolate cereal beer wasn’t too bad.
 It took 3rd at its table in the AL Brewer’s Cup which gave me a check mark in category 15.
 (I am trying to score above 30 in all 41 categories of beer/mead/cider.).
 We’ll see if this one brings me success in category 16.

-Edit: this beer scored a 33 at the AL Brewer’s Cup.
+Edit: this beer scored a 33 at the AL Brewer’s Cup as well as a 38 and took 2nd place in High Plains Dafters’ 8 Sec of Froth.

 Offline ynotbrusum